6808/6808.github.io/labs/lab0.md

 need to be changed or deleted (check the View Controller \> View \> Constraints on the left).

-**Changes:** Make two text fields for latitude and longtitude instead of a single text field for zip code.

 <iframe width="640" height="385"
 src="https://www.youtube.com/embed/KWdTqycEP-E?rel=0" frameborder="0" allowfullscreen>